collectif-dao/dg-research/MODELLING_CAPABILITIES.md

 Smart contract hacks:
 - Hack of a smart contract with substantial funds.
 Attacker uses stETH/wstETH funds to capture dual governance effectively having a veto loop in overall Lido DAO.
-- Smart contract hack and attacker wants to withdraw funds via the withdrawal queue, simulate such attack from the Lido side to minimize the effect of attack
+- Smart contract hack where attacker wants to withdraw funds via the withdrawal queue, simulate such attack from the Lido side to minimize the effect of attack

 General:
-- Coordinated group have enough funds to veto good proposals and postpone it’s execution
+- Coordinated group has enough funds to veto good proposals and postpone their execution
-- Bribe of Tiebreaker Committee members from a cluster of coordinated attackers trying to push proposal favouring their goals (not necessarily an attack on the Lido DAO)
+- Bribe of Tiebreaker Committee members from a cluster of coordinated attackers trying to push a proposal favoring their goals (not necessarily an attack on the Lido DAO)
 - Rage Quit scenario with standard Withdrawal Queue operations
 - Rage Quit scenario with Node Operators declining exits and not fulfilling requests for withdrawals from the stake
 - System deal lock in which Tiebreaker Committee is activated and resolves an issue
 - Normal Dual Governance operations
-- Apply slow reaction as the majority of stETH/wstETH funds is in the hands of Institutional clients
+- Apply slow reaction as the majority of stETH/wstETH funds are in the hands of Institutional actors
-- Long-term lock of Dual Governance system by a cluster of coordinated attackers having over 20% of total supply, which target Rage Quit state for Dual Governance
+- Long-term lock of Dual Governance system by a cluster of coordinated attackers having over 20% of total supply, which targets Rage Quit state for Dual Governance